FREQUENTLY ASKED QUESTIONS

 Unless you are serving a prison sentence you should fight every criminal charge.
 A criminal conviction may affect driving privileges, employment prospects, government benefits just to name a few.

-In Massachusetts once you are arraigned on a charge it will be on your record.
-Massachusetts does not remove anything from your record.
+In Massachusetts, once you are arraigned on a charge it will be on your record.
+Massachusetts does allow for the expungement of cases in very limited circumstances.

-No. Only a small percentage of criminal case in Massachusetts go to trial.
-In most case a disposition can be worked out prior to trial.
+No. Only a small percentage of criminal cases in Massachusetts go to trial.
+In most cases a disposition can be worked out prior to trial.
 If you want to go to trial you certainly have that right.

 Continuance Without a Finding, it is a criminal case disposition in Massachusetts where someone can avoid a conviction by admitting that they could be found guilty.
 They are placed on probation and if successful can avoid conviction.
 See the guide to criminal dispositions.

 Most likely JAIL.
 However, only a small percentage of people will go to jail.

-No. The only time you will speak is if you decide to go to trial and your attorney have prepared your testimony.
+No. The only time you will speak is if you decide to go to trial and your attorney has prepared your testimony.

 A typical criminal case can be as short as one month and may go on for years.

 Plan to go to court that day and hire an attorney immediately.